 Previously, with Decision Focus, Inc, Tom developed the award-winning Over/Under Capacity Planning methodology, which addressed demand uncertainty in electric power system planning.
 His Over/Under model was widely adopted by more than 100 U.S. utilities and by regulatory commissions in many states.
 Beyond training clients in its use, Tom served as an expert witness on how to recognize quality in decision-making related to multi-billion dollar nuclear and coal generation capacity investments.

 As an investment manager, Tom has served as general partner for multiple successful real estate-related funds.
 As Chairman of Millennial Capital, LLC, a San Francisco real-estate investment fund, he leads strategic decision-making for acquisitions, operations, dispositions, and portfolio management.
 Previously, as a founder and general partner of Turning Point Asset Management, an investment fund, his partnership acquired more than a thousand residential mortgages from the FDIC and worked through resolving them in service of both borrowers and investors.
 At Turning Point, Tom developed a suite of probabilistic models to support decision-making on individual loan-resolution strategies.
 These models accounted for uncertainties ranging from the overall health of real estate markets to default probabilities of individual borrowers.

 Based on three decades of professional practice, Tom recognized a practical need for easier and better ways of dealing with uncertainty.
 He co-invented quantile-parameterized distributions and then invented the metalog distributions to meet this need.

-Tom is a founder and is on the Board of Directors of the Decision Education Foundation.
-He holds three degrees from Stanford University: BA in economics and MS and PhD in Engineering-Economic Systems.
+Tom is a Fellow of the Society of Decision Professionals, and a founder and director of the Decision Education Foundation, a not-for-profit organization that helps youth learn good decision skills for life.
+Tom holds three degrees from Stanford University-BA in Economics and MS and PhD in Engineering-Economic Systems.